Planning and Deadlines

 Other things to Consider

-Deadlines: Some programs have rolling deadlines that are on a first-come, first-served basis.
+Deadlines: Some programs have rolling deadlines that are on a first-come, first-serve basis.
 If the program is full, you will not get a spot in the program, no matter how qualified you are.
 Therefore, it is suggested that you turn in all your paperwork well ahead of the listed deadlines.
 For other programs, all applications are evaluated at once after the set deadline.
 Look at your individual program, or individual programs, to see the application deadline that applies to you.
 Start the application process during the term (6-12 months) before your anticipated departure, or sooner, in order to guarantee a smooth application process.